*SPOILER ALERT! *

 Her

 nose burned before she felt the sting in her eyes.
-Tears were fast to form and
+Tears were fast to form.
+She

 Leisha

-and discussed the troubles a pained heart ached to share.
-For the longest time
+sat down and discussed the troubles of a heavy heart.
+For the longest time only

-only one voice could be heard, desperate to tell the story of how a young woman
+one voice could be heard, desperate to tell the story of how a young woman had

-had come to love two incredible but very different men.
-Her friends listened,
+come to love two wonderful but very different men.
+Her friends listened, never

 sensitive emotions: guilt, sorrow, regret, and most of all the unpredictability